-The Journal of The National Cancer Institute stated that coffee can offer protection from Melanoma.
+The Journal of The National Cancer Institute stated that coffee can offer protection from melanoma.

 Caffeine or Not?

-Studies have shown that drinking caffeinated coffee is better than a cup decaf.
+Studies have shown that drinking caffeinated coffee is better than a cup of decaf.
 The process of extracting caffeine can reduce the levels of the antioxidants thus lowering many of the health benefits.

 How Much Coffee?